Dwight Eisenhower lived one of the most productive lives you can imagine.

 Eisenhower was the 34th President of the United States, serving two terms from 1953 to 1961.
 During his time in office, he launched programs that directly led to the development of the Interstate Highway System in the United States, the launch of the internet (DARPA), the exploration of space (NASA), and the peaceful use of alternative energy sources (Atomic Energy Act).

 Before becoming president, Eisenhower was a five-star general in the United States Army, served as the Supreme Commander of the Allied Forces in Europe during World War II, and was responsible for planning and executing invasions of North Africa, France, and Germany.

 At other points along the way, he served as President of Columbia University, became the first Supreme Commander of NATO, and somehow found time to pursue hobbies like golfing and oil painting.

 Eisenhower had an incredible ability to sustain his productivity not just for weeks or months, but for decades.
 And for that reason, it is no surprise that his methods for time management, task management, and productivity have been studied by many people.

-His most famous productivity strategy is known as the Eisenhower Box and it’s a simple decision-making tool that you can use right now.
+His most famous productivity strategy is known as the Eisenhower Box (or Eisenhower Matrix) and it’s a simple decision-making tool that you can use right now.
 Let’s talk about how to be more productive and how Eisenhower’s strategy works.

 The Eisenhower Box: How to be More Productive